-Women are born with millions of eggs (5-7 million), however, the number of eggs decreases progressively from birth (1-2 million) to puberty (500,000) and then menopause (1,000).
+Women are born with millions of eggs, however, the number of eggs decreases progressively from birth (1-2 million) to puberty (500,000) and then menopause (1,000).
 The eggs age at different rates among women regardless of their health status.
 In general, the quality of a woman’s eggs decreases progressively from puberty.
-More rapid decreases in quality begin at age of 35 with increased difficulty conceiving naturally in their late 30s and 40s.
-Unfortunately for some women the quality of their eggs decline as early as their 20s.

 CCRM is pleased to offer preimplantation genetic diagnosis (PGD), a form of genetic testing that allows couples at risk for single gene disorders to have embryos tested before a pregnancy is established.
 PGD is preformed in conjunction with IVF.
 Thousands of unaffected children have been born worldwide from PGD for over 100 different single gene disorders.

 CCRM is pleased to offer comprehensive chromosomal screening (CCS).
 CCS is preformed in conjunction with IVF and is particularly important to women 35 years of age or older whose eggs are at increased risk for chromosome errors.
 An estimated 70% of early miscarriage is associated with a chromosomal abnormality in the fetus.

 CCRM’s elective fertility preservation program assists women who wish to freeze eggs or embryos in order to have children later in life.
 CCRM has already had many patients with successful pregnancies resulting from eggs they froze years earlier.